-Mission Shakti: EC seeks active transcript of Modi's speech, will analyse urgency of it
+Mission Shakti: EC sets up committee to probe whether PM's address to nation violated poll code

-New Delhi, Mar 27: After holding an 'internal consultation', the Election Commission (EC) on Wednesday sought an active transcript from the government of the speech delivered by Prime Minister Narendra Modi announcing India's entry in the league of countries that have sent anti-satellite missile to space, sources in the poll body told CNN-News18.
+New Delhi, Mar 27: After holding an 'internal consultation', the Election Commission (EC) on Wednesday set up a committee under a deputy election commissioner to examine the matter related to Prime Minister Narendra Modi's address to the nation "in the light of the Model Code of Conduct" which is in force for Lok Sabha polls.

 The EC will analyse the urgency of Modi's address, the timing of which was questioned by Opposition leaders.
+An Election Commission spokesperson said the poll panel has directed a committee of officers to "examine the matter immediately in the light of the model code of conduct".

 India's A-SAT weapon capability to serve as deterrent, not threat